kimpham54/rust-book-homework-kim/README.md

     println!("p.x = {}", p.x());
 }
 ```
+- a trait is a generic or abstract method
 - declares types after impl using impl<T> flexible to use on diff types
 - traits can have multiple methods. each type that uses the trait must provide its own custom behaviour in the body of the method
 - can gain methods implicitly by defining traits that call other traits